 Our (always unexhaustive) link of great groups in the River Valley:

 - Hope Campus helps people out of homelessness.
-Consider joining their sack lunch program or donate food.
+Consider donating food to them or volunteering.
 You can also drop off food donations at the church and we will deliver them.

 - Earthbound Angels helps parents gain custody of their children as they come out of crisis shelters, provides diapers and other resources, and does various other important work for families in the area.